mediakind-video/releases/android.md

 - Provided Video Scaling mode APIs from SDK
 - Added accoundId to MKPBackendConfiguration
 - Added API updateAuthToken() to provide means to update the auth token during playback
+- Support for playback using JWT based auth token

 **Changed:**
 - Bitmovin player version upgraded to 2.66.0